Mexico draws red line on asylum as Trump tariff risk rises

 In the recent past, Mexico has been effective in focusing trade retaliation on U.S. agricultural produce in states that voted for Trump in the 2016 election.

-A 5% tariff on imported goods from Mexico, which last year totalled $347 billion (274 billion pounds), according to U.S. data, would result in a potential tax increase on American businesses and consumers of $17 billion, the U.S. Chamber of Commerce estimated.
+A 5% tariff on imported goods from Mexico, which last year totaled $347 billion, according to U.S. data, would result in a potential tax increase on American businesses and consumers of $17 billion, the U.S. Chamber of Commerce estimated.
 It said the number would reach $86 billion should Trump's increase the duties to 25%, as threatened.

 The Chamber has said it is looking at ways to challenge Trump's plan, including legal options.